FerencLeuko/MyProjects/README.md

 This program is a Five-In-A-Row game application.

-Project time frame: Oct 2020.
-Time spent: 8 days.
+Project time frame: Oct 2020., 5 days.
 Team: 1 member, individual task.
 Role: developer (all coding).